BlueWinds/WarTechIIC/Campaigns.md

   at: starsystemdef_Coromodir
 ```

-When a forced contract is available, it blocks all other contracts, and adds the contract in the current system, and prevents travel. `maxDays` is a ticking countdown of days; when it reaches zero (or immediately if it's set to 0), the player is forced into the drop, without a chance to opt out or further delay.
+When a `forced` contract is available, it blocks all other contracts and prevents travel. `maxDays` is a ticking countdown of days; when it reaches zero (or immediately if it's set to 0), the player is forced into the drop.
+They can still access the barracks, system store, save, load, etc, even if the countdown is 0.
+They just can't leave the system or take any other contract.

-A travel contract is spawned `at` the given system, without a time limit; the player can take other contracts, travel around, do whatever; the contract will wait for them.
+A `travel` contract is spawned `at` the given system, without a time limit; the player can take other contracts, travel around, do whatever; the contract will wait for them.
 It is common to spawn a `travel` contract `at` the current system; this is 100% valid.

+*DO NOT* set `"disableAfterAction": true` in contracts, WIIC-campaign related or not; skipping the AAR will soft-lock the game.
+This is a basegame issue, not caused by WIIC or any other mod - maybe someday I'll fix it, but hasn't happened yet.

 ### `conversation`
 Trigger a SimGameConversation.
 Conversations are more immersive, but significantly more challenging to create, than Events.
 They also serve as an excellent place to offer the player choices.
 The next Entry triggers once the conversation is over.